Are you looking for the best ssh client for windows?

 SecureCRT is an SSH client that supports SSH1, SSH2, Telnet, Rlogin, serial, and TAPI protocol.

 SecureCRT is a commercial product that has a traditional Windows style interface.

-Features in the latest release include color customization, line rewrapping, paste confirmation, drag and drop multiple sessions, sessions management, encryption enhancements, and recent session list.
+Features in the latest release include color customization, line rewrapping, paste confirmation, drag and drop multiple sessions, session management, encryption enhancements, and a recent session list.

 mRemoteNG is another SSH client that supports multiple protocols and handles connection details.

-It supports the following protocls: RDP, VNC, ICA, SSH, telnet, http/https, rlogin and raw sockets.
+It supports the following protocols: RDP, VNC, ICA, SSH, telnet, http/https, rlogin, and raw sockets.